 Training workshops can be provided separate from, or as part of, the outreach visits

-Please complete the contact form below to ask a question, receive further information or to arrange an initial meeting, which will be undertaken without charge or obligation.
+Please complete the contact form below or send me an email at email@example.com to ask a question, receive further information or to arrange an initial meeting or phone call, which will be undertaken without charge or obligation.

 - ”Fewer than half of children and young people on the autism spectrum are happy at school”

 - ”5 in 10 say their teachers do not understand them”